 Abstract.
 Here we introduce a new method, termed "Nano Ranking Analysis," for characterizing new particle formation (NPF) from atmospheric observations.
-Using daily variations of the particle number concentration at sizes immediately above the continuous mode of molecular clusters, here in practice 2.5-5 nm - $\Delta N{2.5-5}$, we can determine the occurrence probability and estimate the strength of atmospheric NPF events.
+Using daily variations of the particle number concentration at sizes

+- 20 immediately above the continuous mode of molecular clusters, here in practice 2.5-5 nm $\Delta N{2.5-5}$, we can determine the occurrence and estimate the strength of atmospheric NPF events.
 After determining the value of $\Delta N{2.5-5}$ for all the days during a period under consideration, the next step of the analysis is to rank the days based on this simple metric.
-The analysis is completed by grouping the days either into a number of percentile intervals based on their ranking or into a few modes in the distribution of $\log(\Delta N{2.5-5})$ values.
-Using five years (2018-2022) of data from the SMEAR II station in Hyytiälä, Finland, we found that the days with higher (lower) ranking values had, on average, both higher (lower) probability of NPF events and higher (lower) particle formation rates.
+The analysis is completed by grouping the days either into a number of percentile intervals based on their ranking or into a few modes in the distribution of $log(\Delta N{2.5-5})$ values.
+Using five years (2018-2022) of data from the - SMEAR II station in Hyytiälä, Finland, we found that the days with higher (lower) ranking values had, on average, both higher (lower) probability of NPF events and higher (lower) particle formation rates.
 The new method provides probabilistic information about the occurrence and intensity of NPF events and is expected to serve as a valuable tool to define the origin of newly formed particles at many types of environments that are affected by multiple sources of aerosol precursors.

-1 Introduction
+30 1 Introduction

-Atmospheric new particle formation (NPF) events take place, though with variable frequencies, in most of the continental environments (e.g Wang et al., 2017; Kerminen et al., 2018; Nieminen et al., 2018; Chu et al., 2019; Bousiotis et al., 2021), and this phenomenon appears to be connected with both regional cloud condensation nuclei production (e.g. Peng et al., 2014; Petäjä et al., 2022) and urban haze formation (Guo et al., 2014; Kulmala et al., 2021, 2022b).
-The various impacts of atmospheric NPF events depend essentially on their frequency of occurrence and intensity, the latter determined by time-averaged particle formation and growth rates.
-Quantifying the main
+Atmospheric new particle formation (NPF) events take place relatively frequently in most of the continental environments (e.g Wang et al., 2017; Kerminen et al., 2018; Nieminen et al., 2018; Chu et al., 2019; Bousiotis et al., 2021), and this phenomenon appears to be connected with both regional cloud condensation nuclei production (e.g. Peng et al., 2014; Petäjä et al., 2022) and urban haze formation (Guo et al., 2014; Kulmala et al., 2021, 2022b).
+The in different environments, and connecting these characteristics to emissions and atmospheric processes, is therefore vital for our better understanding on the potential influences of atmospheric NPF on air quality, climate and weather.
+Field measurements have been, and will likely continue to be, the primary source of data on the frequency and intensity

+35 various influences of atmospheric NPF events depend essentially on their frequency of occurrence and intensity, the latter determined by time-averaged particle formation and growth rates.
+Quantifying the main characteristics of NPF